-The generally recommended anchors for GL 60-140 towers are subsurface concrete "sleepers" as shown in Figure 5.
+The generally recommended anchors for GL 60-160 towers are subsurface concrete "sleepers" as shown in Figure 5.
 If the soil strength is less than 2,000 pounds per square foot, however, a larger subsurface pad may be required.
-Note that the 140' tower requires an excavated hole that is deeper than the standard excavation used for the shorter GL-towers.
+Note that the 140' & 160' towers require an excavated hole that is deeper than the standard excavation used for the shorter GL-towers.